Xiaotian Quan: In popular culture

 The Song and Jin dynasties coins depict Xiaotian Quana, alongside his lord Erlang Shen.

 Proverb

 Xiaotian Quan is the origin of a Chinese proverb called "狗咬呂洞賓——不識好人心" ("A dog bites Lü Dongbin—to fail to see the heart of a good person; to bite the hand that feeds you").
+Loyalty to a master's vendetta is central to this tale.
+Despite Lü Dongbin intervening to rescue Xiaotian Quan from a dog meat vendor in the mortal world, the animal refused to show gratitude.
+The dog's aggression toward Lü was rooted in a previous argument between the Immortal and the dog's master, Erlang Shen.
+Consequently, the hound bit his savior, prioritizing past animosity over present safety.